Jackie and Shadow: History

-In 2025, the pair successfully hatched three eggs, but one eaglet died during a storm a few days later.
-The two surviving eaglets were later named Sunny and Gizmo.
+In 2025, the pair successfully hatched three eggs, but one eaglet died 10–11 days later, during a snow storm.
+The two surviving eaglets, which FOBBV concluded were chicks 2 and 3 in hatching order (based on their foot size and amount of thermal down feathers), were later named Sunny and Gizmo.
 The names, chosen from 54,000 submissions, were voted on by students at Big Bear Elementary School.
+The eaglet that died was named Misty, after Kathi Misterly, a FOBBV volunteer who had recently died from cancer.
+Sunny and Gizmo (both females) fledged within a week of one another in early June 2025.
+The juveniles intermittently returned to the nest and surrounding area before dispersing.